 As college graduates are increasingly expected to enter the workforce with job-ready skills, experiential learning is becoming increasingly more prevalent with competitive higher education programs.
-This active, engaged, hands-on form of learning is an educational model that allows students to apply what they’re learning in the classroom to real world challenges that don’t necessarily have only one correct answer.
+This active, engaged, hands-on form of learning is an educational model that allows students to apply what they’re learning in the classroom to complex, multifaceted real-world challenges that don’t necessarily have only one correct answer.

-CapSource is on a mission to increase access to and quality of experiential learning available at colleges and universities around the globe.
-The CapSource model is to help educators integrate real-world business leaders and their company challenges directly into the education process through research-oriented, project-based experiential learning engagements.
+CapSource is on a mission to help schools around the globe increase the quality and scale of the industry-integrated project-based experiential learning programs that they offer.
+Through our software and services, CapSource helps educators integrate real-world business leaders and their company challenges directly into the education process through carefully designed research-oriented collaborations.

-Below we’ve taken the time to break down each of these components of the CapSource experiential learning model in order to help our students, educators, and host company partners better understand the purpose of using real-world projects in the classroom.
+Below we’ve taken the time to break down each of these components of the CapSource experiential learning framework in order to help students, educators, and host company partners better understand the purpose of using real-world projects as part of the learning process…

 Using & Honing Universal Skills